-This SOC provides a grouping for those medical concepts where an injury, poisoning, procedural, or device complication factor is significant in the medical event being reported.

-Terms that represent events directly attributed to trauma, poisoning, and procedural complications are primarily linked to SOC Injury, poisoning and procedural complications, with the exception of terms related to birth trauma such as PT Facial nerve injury due to birth trauma, which is primary to SOC Pregnancy, puerperium and perinatal conditions.
-Bone fractures, which in most cases are attributed to trauma, are primary to this SOC, whereas pathologic and osteoporotic fractures are primary to SOC Musculoskeletal and connective tissue disorders.
-Terms in HLT Poisoning and toxicity under HLGT Exposures, chemical injuries and poisoning are generally primarily linked to this SOC, except when the body system is identified by the text string of the term.
-In these cases, the SOC representing the site of manifestation is primary.
-An example of this is "toxic nephropathy," which could be an adverse event due to an external agent or to an internal organ condition.
-(PT Nephropathy toxic is linked primarily to SOC Renal and urinary disorders and secondarily to SOC Injury, poisoning and procedural complications.)

-Injury and damage concepts were discussed by a MedDRA Expert Panel which resulted in new guidelines for MedDRA.
-Based on this, injury and damage terms in MedDRA are considered generally as synonymous.
-Injury or damage to a major organ that has a low probability for a traumatic causality will be placed primary to the site of manifestation, unless causality "due to accident" is the more obvious or the most probable.
-In this case, the term will be linked primary to SOC Injury, poisoning and procedural complications.
-Following this guidance some liver injury terms were realigned.
-PT Cholestatic liver injury, PT Mixed liver injury, and PT Liver injury are considered non-traumatic and are primarily linked to SOC Hepatobiliary disorders while PT Traumatic liver injury is primarily linked to SOC Injury, poisoning and procedural complications.

-A distinction has been made between exposure "to" versus exposure "via" terms (e.g., PT Exposure to body fluid and PT Exposure via body fluid) because this distinction is relevant to the representation of different exposure concepts and is of particular significance to toxicologic elements of pharmacovigilance.
-While the difference between "via" and "to" may appear subtle, the "via" terms indicate the vehicle by which the patient is exposed whereas "to" concepts identify the specific agent of exposure.
-For example, PT Exposure to body fluid might be used to code medical history, when it may not be known whether the body fluid was infectious or contained some other harmful element.
-The "via" terms are meant to be used in combination with one or more additional term(s), for example, to code the agent of exposure, such as LLT Hepatitis B, and any resulting clinical consequences, such as LLT Jaundice.
+- This SOC provides a grouping for those medical concepts where an injury, poisoning, procedural, or device complication factor is significant in the medical event being reported - Terms that represent events directly attributed to trauma, poisoning, and procedural complications are primarily linked to SOC Injury, poisoning and procedural complications, with the exception of terms related to birth trauma which is primary to SOC Pregnancy, puerperium and perinatal conditions - Bone fractures, which in most cases are frequently attributed to trauma, are primary to this SOC, whereas pathologic and osteoporotic fractures are primary to SOC Musculoskeletal and connective tissue disorders - Terms for poisoning and toxicity are generally primarily linked to this SOC.
+When the body system is identified by the text string of the term associated with poisoning or toxicity, the SOC representing the site of manifestation is primary SOC in these scenarios.
+Based upon the common usage of the words "poisoning" and "toxicity" interchangeably, a distinction is not made between poisoning and toxicity in MedDRA. - Injury and damage terms in MedDRA are generally considered as synonymous.
+Injury or damage to a major organ that has a low probability for a traumatic causality will be placed primary to the site of manifestation and its relevant anatomic SOC.
+If causality "due to accident" is the more obvious or the most probable, the term will be linked primary to SOC Injury, poisoning and procedural complications. - A distinction has been made between exposure "to" versus exposure "via" terms because this distinction is relevant to the representation of different exposure concepts and is of particular significance to toxicologic elements of pharmacovigilance.
+The "via" terms indicate the vehicle by which the patient is exposed whereas "to" concepts identify the specific agent of exposure.
+The "via" terms are meant to be used in combination with one or more additional term(s), for example, to code the agent of exposure and any resulting clinical consequences. - Surgical and medical procedure related injuries and complications are included in this SOC.

-HLGT Procedural related injuries and complications NEC groups terms related to surgical and medical therapeutic procedures.
-The HLTs are mainly grouped anatomically, but there are also procedure-specific term groupings such as HLT Induced abortion complications and HLT Anaesthetic and allied procedural complications.

 HLGT Administration site reactions is a multi-axial HLGT.
-It is primarily linked to SOC General disorders and administration site conditions.
-This HLGT is also linked (secondarily) to SOC Injury, poisoning and procedural complications for the purpose of providing a common SOC linkage with surgical and medical treatment types of procedural complications that are typically found only in this SOC.
-HLGT Administration site reactions is sub-grouped into HLT Application and instillation site reactions, HLT Implant and catheter site reactions, HLT Injection site reactions, HLT Infusion site reactions, HLT Vaccination site reactions and HLT Administration site reactions NEC.

-Medical practitioners frequently use the words "poisoning" and "toxicity" interchangeably.
-Based upon this common usage of the words, a distinction is not made between poisoning and toxicity in MedDRA.
-Instead, these types of terms are both grouped under HLT Poisoning and toxicity.

-The hierarchy for medication error and product use issues was revised in MedDRA Version 20.0 to group errors and unspecified use issues separately from intentional use issues.

-HLGT Medication errors and other product use errors and issues is subdivided into HLT groupings based on the types of errors and issues and includes the various stages in the medication/product use process (prescribing, storage, dispensing, preparation for administration, and administration).
-The subordinate HLTs are HLT Accidental exposures to product, HLT Medication errors, product use errors and issues NEC, HLT Product administration errors and issues, HLT Product confusion errors and issues, HLT Product dispensing errors and issues, HLT Product monitoring errors and issues, HLT Product preparation errors and issues, HLT Product storage errors and issues, HLT Product use system, and HLT Product transcribing errors and communication issues.
+It is primarily linked to SOC General disorders and administration site conditions and secondarily to SOC Injury, poisoning and procedural complications. - Medication errors and other product use errors and issues are included in this SOC.
+Terms include the types of errors and issues and include the various stages in the medication/product use process (e.g., prescribing, storage, dispensing, and administration). - Intentional product use issues are grouped separately and include off label use and misuse concepts

-HLGT Off label uses and intentional product misuses/use is subdivided into HLT Intentional product misuses, HLT Intentional product use issues, and HLT Off label uses.

-HLGT Overdoses and underdoses NEC groups terms for intentional and unspecified overdoses and underdoses.
-The subordinate HLTs are HLT Overdoses NEC and HLT Underdoses NEC.
-Accidental overdose and underdose terms are grouped under HLT Product administration errors and issues.
+Overdose and underdose terms are also included in this SOC.

-HLGT Bone and joint injuries is an exception to the general organization of this SOC.
-This HLGT is not aligned anatomically under HLGT Injuries NEC in the way that the other body systems are grouped.
-This has been done for two reasons: 1) the skeletal system is frequently and significantly impacted by traumatic injuries; and 2) this additional level of classification allows a better linking to SOC Musculoskeletal and connective tissue disorders.
+- Bone and joint injuries are grouped in a separate HLGT from other body system injury terms.
+This has been done for two reasons: 1) the skeletal system is frequently and significantly impacted by traumatic injuries; and 2) this additional level of classification allows a better linking to SOC Musculoskeletal and connective tissue disorders. - Although terms for acute alcohol intoxication or poisoning are found in this SOC, the concept of "alcoholism" is represented in SOC Psychiatric disorders.